metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 Additionally, the **Collection** delegate is a little special as it also allows us to verify/unverify the delegated NFT on the items of the collection.
 In the example above, when we approve a **Collection** delegate on A, we can verify/unverify that collection on NFTs B and C.

-Let's go through each of these Metadata delegate in a bit more details and provide code samples for approving, revoking and using them.
+Let's go through each of these Metadata delegates in a bit more detail and provide code samples for approving, revoking and using them.

 ### Authority Item Delegate